Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/rowcollection/addclone/_index.md

 ---
 title: addClone
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/rowcollection/addclone/
+url: /php-java/aspose.slides/rowcollection/addclone/
 ---

-## addClone([Row](../../row) templ, boolean withAttachedRows)  function
+## addClone([Row](../../row) templ, boolean withAttachedRows)  method

  Creates a copy of the specified template row and inserts it at the bottom of a table.